[Op Amp] Circuit diagram, Types and Applications - Operational Amplifier

 The characteristics of OP Amp:

-(2) Input Impedance: The ideal Op Amp should have the infinite input impedance that means when we apply an input signal to the Op-Amp it should no be drawn any current or should not flow any leakage current.
+(2) Input Impedance: The ideal Op Amp should have an infinite input impedance which means when we apply an input signal to the Op-Amp it should not be drawn any current or should not flow any leakage current.

-(4) Frequency Range: An ideal Op-Amp should have an infinite frequency range that means it should operate any frequency from very low frequency to very high frequency.
+(4) Frequency Range: An ideal Op-Amp should have an infinite frequency range which means it should operate at any frequency from very low frequency to very high frequency.

 Voltage Transfer Curve of Op-Amp: